 Ankai Caves are simple Hindu shrines located on the plateau of Ankai Hill.
-Tankai Caves in turn are lavishly decorated Jain caves located at the foot of Tankai Hill.
+Tankai Caves, in turn, are lavishly decorated Jain caves located at the foot of Tankai Hill.

-After the hall follows a shrine with a trap hole into smaller room below.
+After the hall follows a shrine with a trap hole into a smaller room below.
 This smaller room contains a figure of Thirtankar inside – it is possible that this shelter was created as a response to Muslim raids against other religions.

-Other caves are incomplete, smaller and partly collapsed and filled with soil.
+Other caves are incomplete, smaller and partly collapsed, and filled with soil.
 Still visible is the ornate door portal and image of Tirthankar.

 Ankai Hill contains three Hindu rock-cut caves – all are roughly shaped and unfinished.

-India is seventh largest country of world by area, and, naturally such a large area contains huge amount of exciting attractions…
+India is the seventh-largest country in the world by area, and, naturally, such a large area contains a huge amount of exciting attractions…

-Wondermondo considers that India is the second richest centre of architectural heritage in the world after Europe and maybe no single country of the world can match it in this respect.
+Wondermondo considers that India is the second richest center of architectural heritage in the world after Europe and maybe no single country in the world can match it in this respect.

-Hinduism is one of the oldest religions – possibly the oldest one among contemporary religions and Hindu temples belong to most impressive religious buildings in the world.
+Hinduism is one of the oldest religions – possibly the oldest one among contemporary religions and Hindu temples belong to the most impressive religious buildings in the world.

 This is the one book you need to understand the spirit of India.
-Internationally acclaimed as the best book of its type on India, this sixth expanded, revised edition of the multi-award winning book India Unveiled: Spirit, Tradition, People by Robert Arnett truly reveals the diversity and sacredness of the oldest continuously living civilization on earth.
+Internationally acclaimed as the best book of its type on India, this sixth expanded, revised edition of the multi-award-winning book India Unveiled: Spirit, Tradition, People by Robert Arnett truly reveals the diversity and sacredness of the oldest continuously living civilization on earth.